NestedSGX/nestedsgx-ndss25-ae/benchmarks/README.md

 We will provide `plot` files in every benchmarks we provide (When comparison is highly invovled).
 To get the SIM mode version of performance benchmarks, shift back to the original version of Occlum, and run the above benchmarks again, remember to record all the data in another name (i.e. not the `NSGX` we used before), or this might override the data we've obtained before.

-In another default docker image, run the following instructions.
+In the docker image, run the following instructions.
 ```shell
 ./micro_sim.sh SIM
 ./macro_withoutocclum.sh SIM